creixotradeos/creixotradeos.github.io/_posts/2020-02-02-Random-walk-monte-carlo-python.md

 mathjax: "true"
 ---

-# Random Walk and Monte Carlo Simulation in Python

 ## Random Walk
 A Random Walk refers to any process in which there is no observable pattern or trend; that is, where the movement of an object, or the values taken by a certain variable, are completely random.
 A more formal definition can be read on [Wiki page](https://en.wikipedia.org/wiki/Random_walk) .Certain real-life scenarios that could be modeled as random walk could be: